-The current paper contributes to the literature in at least three important ways.
+The current article contributes to the literature in at least three important ways.
 First, it enriches the understanding of the economic growth of China, the second largest economy and the largest exporter of goods in the world.
-It is widely believed that China's huge foreign trade volume, a 10 percent of world trade, is a fundamental cause of the country's rapid economic growth.
-However, this conjecture is rarely supported by using Chinese micro firm-level data.1 This study aims to fill in this gap.
-Using highly disaggregated transaction-level customs data and firm-level production data from 2000-2006, the paper thoroughly explores the nexus between foreign trade and firm productivity.
+It is widely believed that China's huge foreign trade volume, a 10% of world trade, is a fundamental cause of the country's rapid economic growth.
+However, this conjecture is rarely supported by using Chinese micro firm-level data.
+This study aims to fill in this gap.
+Using highly disaggregated transaction-level customs data and firm-level production data from 2000-6, the article thoroughly explores the nexus between foreign trade and firm productivity.